8 June 2018

 A night for carers both old and new, the annual OzChild Carer dinner was a chance to mingle, catch up with old friends, make some new ones, and to share and trade stories of the children in their care.

-Over 200 foster carers, kinship carers and disability carers came together for the evening which gave OzChild the chance to pay tribute to all of the wonderful carers for the love, support and commitment they give to the children in their care.
+Over 200 carers and staff from our foster and kinship programs along with invited friends from Southern VACCA (Victorian Aboriginal Child Care Agency) came together for the evening which gave OzChild the chance to pay tribute to all of the wonderful carers for the love, support and commitment they give to the children in their care.

 The night also saw the Elizabeth Tudor Award presented to carers Jennie and Neale Adams for their dedication to foster care and advocacy for change in the foster care system.